apermo/apermo-xdebug/README.md

 ### I have an issue, or I want to help with the development of this plugin. ###
 Head over to the [GitHub Repository](https://github.com/apermo/apermo-xdebug) and start reading.
 Every bit of help is highly appreciated!

+### Note on the Version Requirement ###

+The Plugin will actually work with lower WordPress Versions, but in that case translations won't work.
+But you should consider upgrading you WordPress in that case.

 ## Changelog ##